Kyoto: Day 1 (Fulfilling a dream!)

 My first destination was something that’s probably not on everyone’s travel list to Kyoto, but it was an absolute must for me.
 Fortunately, it was relatively close to my hotel (about 5 minutes on foot).
 I walked from the main streets into the narrow side streets, checking Google Maps every to makes sure I was heading in the right direction.
 Soon, I saw that which I had been searching for:

 This is the original Nintendo building.
 For those that are unaware, before Nintendo made video games they were a playing card company.
 During that time, they had their headquarters in the office pictured above.
 When they changed direction with their company, they moved their office location as well, but the old building still remains.
-As Nintendo was a tremendous part of my childhood, I knew I had to visit the origin20171226_080055al building.
+As Nintendo was a tremendous part of my childhood, I knew I had to visit the original building.
 When I finally did see it, I was in complete awe.
 My inner child was ecstatic as I marveled at the architecture, which is more detailed than I imagined and looked amazingly intact for an abandoned building.
 It really does stand out compared to the other surrounding buildings.
 On either side of the entrance hung a green plaque identifying the building (both in English and Japanese).
 I took my photos and admired the the site for a bit longer before heading out again. (note: Though the current Nintendo building is also in Kyoto, I didn’t think it was really worth checking out.
 It’s kind of plain and boring to look at, and they don’t offer any sort of tours if you do go).

 The next stop would be Fushimi Inari Shrine (or Fushimi Inari Taisha 伏見稲荷大社).
 This Shinto shrine houses the Shinto god of foxes, Inari, but is probably most famous for the numerous amount of archways (known as torii 鳥居 in Japanese) guests can walk through.
 I knew there would be a lot of arches, but it wasn’t really put into perspective until I was actually walking through them that I realized just how many there were.
 First there are extremely large arches as you’re walking towards the main area, then you have the famous ‘thousand arches’ that stretch on for longer than I had imagined.
 In addition, there’s not just one path of archways to walk through, but multiple, sometimes breaking off into two separate paths.
 There are even small areas with a shrine of mini arches.
 In short, there are a lot of arches to be seen here.
 Most (if not all) of the arches have writing on them, which apparently shows the name of the people or company that donated money for that particular arch.
 Compared to the countless other shrines in Japan (which each have their own charm), this one stands out as being rather unique.
 To top it all off, it’s completely free to visit!